IS SERVICED-APARTMENT LIVING IN HCMC RIGHT FOR YOU?

 - Internet (Wi-Fi)

-- Cleaning a few times a week (including or not dishwashing)
+- Cleaning from once to a few times a week (including or not dishwashing)

 - Building management fees